abodnar1/flashcards/README.md

 - [Contributors](#contributors)

 ## Project Overview
 This program was written to simulate a set of flashcards that can be reviewed through the command line.
 It welcomes the player to the game with a note that shows how many cards are in their deck.
 The player is able to see a question with a list of possible answers, click `enter` to choose their guess, and see if their guess is correct.
-At the end of the round, after reviewing all 30 cards, the user will see how many cards they answered correctly.
+At the end of the round, after reviewing all 30 cards, the player will see how many cards they answered correctly.

 ![flash cards example gif](https://media.giphy.com/media/bZP8cYAAFwyin1fbnp/giphy.gif)